Ottawa Holocaust Education Month Pop-Up Museum November 4-5, 2018

 Tel: 613-520-2600, ext.
 1320

-Deadline for submission to participate: October 15, 2018
+The deadline for submission to participate in the HEM Pop-Up Museum was October 15, 2018